architect-examples/arc-workshop/src/shared/md/00-intro-to-aws/01-primitive-not-frameworks.md

 - Cloud tech brings delivery right to the doorstep of dev
 - Devops is a loose collection of principles and ever-changing implementing practices

-**The cloud does not negate princples; it's just a new player in our ever-changing implementing practices**
+**The cloud does not negate principles; it's just a new player in our ever-changing implementing practices**